tianyingw/tianyingw.github.io/index.md

 <!-- - **July 2026**: Our manuscript on ["Geometry of tail allocation in conformal prediction intervals"](https://arxiv.org/abs/2604.25202) is available on [arXiv](https://arxiv.org/abs/2604.25202).  -->

 - **September 2026**: Our paper on ["Augmented transfer regression learning for completely missing covariates"](https://arxiv.org/abs/2605.04469) was accepted for publication in the **_Journal of the Royal Statistical Society: Series B_**.

+- **September 2026**: Our paper on ["Simulation-free extrapolation for misspecified models induced by categorizing an error-prone continuous covariate"](https://arxiv.org/abs/2509.06118) was accepted for publication in the **_Statistical Science_**.

 - **August 2026**: Tianying received an **NIH/NIA R01** award as PI for the project ["Uncovering Nonlinear Genetic Architectures in Alzheimer’s Disease Cellular Pathogenesis."](https://reporter.nih.gov/search/QK3nqVJutUWPLHNDZHg8rg/project-details/11423977)